 Michael J. Kosnett, MD, MPH

-Julia Wrobel, PhDINTRODUCTION:
+Julia Wrobel, PhD

+ABSTRACT:

+The rates of cannabis consumption have increased in adults with the legalization of cannabis for recreational and medical use.
+Correspondingly there has been an increase in the percent of fatalities since 2000 where cannabis and alcohol were involved.
+Additionally, there is concern from employers on the use of cannabis right before or at the workplace and studies on the association of cannabis use and occupational injuries is mixed.
+To facilitate an understanding of the relationship between driving and occupational safety and acute cannabis use an objective measure of recent cannabis use is needed.
+The pupil light response is one test that can potentially indicate recent cannabis use regardless of the tolerance effect that makes other tests less useful.
+Additionally, a subfield of statistics, called functional data analysis (FDA) has methods to model the full trajectory of the pupil light response and its association to cannabis use frequency and recent cannabis use, which use the full trajectory as a unit of observation.
+In a sample of 84 participants with 30, 25, and 29 in daily-, occasional-, and no cannabis use groups, we apply FDA methods to a) predict recent cannabis use vs no use; b) show differences in the average trajectories of each group and c) show the effect to a time delay, between cannabis use and test, on the pupil light response trajectory.
+By leveraging the full trajectories of the pupil light response with FDA techniques, we have shown statistically significant differences in the trajectories by cannabis use frequency for specific regions of the pupil light response and have visualized the effects of time delay from consumption to testing.
+Additionally, and perhaps most importantly to safety efforts, we have seen better discrimination ability in prediction of recent cannabis use using FDA methods (AUC = 0.71) when compared to traditional methods (AUC=0.66).
+These analyses show the promise of pairing pupil light response and FDA methods to determine recent cannabis use potentially leading to better roadway and occupational safety.

+INTRODUCTION:

 According to the National Survey on Drug Use the rates of cannabis consumption has increased in adults over 26 and adults aged 18-25 from 4.0% to 7.9% and from 17.3% to 22.1%, respectively [1].
 Along with increases in consumption, there have been increases in cannabis involved motor vehicle fatalities from 9.0% in 2000 to 21.5% in 2018 [1].
 Additionally, cannabis consumption at- or before- work is of concern to employers with regards to occupational injury; however, the research on this association is mixed [2, 3] with temporality of exposure being a major concern.
-In the review article by Biasutti, Leffers and Callaghan, approximately half of the reviewed studies showed a positive association between cannabis use and occupational injury while the other half showed no association, and 12 of the 16 studies were noted to have potentially assessed the occupational injury prior to cannabis use [2].
-To better understand the effect of acute cannabis use on driving and on occupational injuries an objective test is needed.
+In the review article by Biasutti, Leffers and Callaghan, approximately half of the reviewed studies showed a positive association between cannabis use and occupational injury while the other half showed no association, however 12 of the 16 studies were noted to have potentially assessed the occupational injury prior to cannabis use [2].
+To better understand the effect of acute cannabis use on driving and on occupational injuries an objective test of recent use is needed.